 Yes, you can also get tickets to Westminster Abbey at the Westminster Abbey ticket office.
 The prices over the counter are as follows: adults from 24 €, children (6-17 years) from 10 €, seniors (from 65 years) from 21 € and children 5 years and under arefree.

 Is it worth waiting to buy them at the box office?

-In my opinion, waiting until you get to London to buy your tickets is not the best option.
+In my opinion, waiting to get to London to buy your tickets is not the best option.

-This is one of the most loved and visited monuments in England that attracts thousands of visitors every day so if you choose to get your tickets at the ticket office you will probably have to wait in a very long queue and nothing guarantees that they will not sell out for the date and time you want.
+This is one of the most loved and visited monuments in England that attracts thousands of visitors every day so if you choose to get your tickets at the ticket office you will probably have to wait in long queues and nothing guarantees that they will not be sold out for the date and time you want.

-For all these reasons, it is advisable to simplify things, avoid hassles and secure your place in Westminster Abbey by buying tickets online and in advance.
+For all these reasons, it is advisable to simplify things, avoid hassles and secure your place at Westminster Abbey by buying your tickets online in advance.

-If you are planning a 3-day trip to London or a 4-day trip to the British capital and you want to visit several places of interest, getting one of the London tourist cards will not only allow you to access to Westminster Abbey but also to make the most of your stay in London visiting a lot of different tourist attractions.
+If you are planning a 3-day trip to London or a 4-day trip to the British capital, and you want to visit several places of interest, getting one of the London tourist cards will not only give you access to Westminster Abbey but also allow you to make the most of your stay in London by visiting a lot of different tourist attractions.